japila-books/apache-spark-internals/docs/storage/BlockManagerSlaveEndpoint.md

 Error in removing shuffle [shuffleId]
 ```

-Posted when xref:BlockManagerMaster.adoc#removeShuffle[BlockManagerMaster] and xref:storage:BlockManagerMasterEndpoint.adoc#removeShuffle[BlockManagerMasterEndpoint] are requested to remove all blocks of a shuffle.
+Posted when BlockManagerMaster.md#removeShuffle[BlockManagerMaster] and storage:BlockManagerMasterEndpoint.md#removeShuffle[BlockManagerMasterEndpoint] are requested to remove all blocks of a shuffle.

 === [[ReplicateBlock]] ReplicateBlock